csc690-spring18/FoodHaus/README.md

 ## Features

 ### Must have features:
 - [x] Users shall be able to browse through the site, but not have access to post or delete food item files.
-(16 hours, Bo Li)
+(Bo Li)
 - [x] Users shall be able to create accounts and log in.
-(16 hours, Bo Li)
+(Bo Li)
 - [x] Users shall be able to remove the food items they have ordered.
-(16 hours, Bo Li)
+(Bo Li)
 - [x] Users shall be able to cancel the whole order at once.
-(16 hours, Wenjun Zhu)
+(Wenjun Zhu)
 - [x] The app shall have a launch screen.
-(16 hours, Wenjun Zhu)
+(Wenjun Zhu)
 - [x] The app shall present the Terms and Conditions and Privacy Policy during the registration process.
-(16 hours, Wenjun Zhu, Xiayi Wang)
+(Wenjun Zhu, Xiayi Wang)
 - [x] The site shall ask for username and password.
-(16 hours, Tyler Evans)
+(Tyler Evans)
 - [x] Passwords shall be encrypted.
-(16 hours, Tyler Evans)
+(Tyler Evans)

 ### Nice to have features:
 - [ ] Fuzzy string search shall be used to filter food items.
-(16 hours, Tyler Evans)
+(Tyler Evans)
-- [ ] Administrator shall manage the database.
-(16 hours, Xiayi Wang, Tyler Evans)
+- [x] Administrator shall manage the database.
+(Tyler Evans)
-- [ ] Users shall be able to find their passwords if they forget, and passwords shall be sent to the their email addresses.
-(16 hours, Xiayi Wang)
+- [x] Users shall be able to find their passwords if they forget, and passwords shall be sent to the their email addresses.
+(Xiayi Wang)
 - [x] Users shall be able to reset their passwords as they wish.
-(16 hours, Xiayi Wang)
+(Xiayi Wang)
 - [ ] Users shall be able to contact administrator.
-(16 hours, Xiayi Wang)
+(Xiayi Wang)

 ### New added features:
 - [x] Users shall be able to save their contact information for future use.
+(Bo Li)